Update (January 28, 2021): New research indicates it was ordinary sulfur dioxide that was detected, rather than phosphine.

 “Phosphine as a Biosignature Gas in Exoplanet Atmospheres” by Clara Sousa-Silva, Sara Seager, Sukrit Ranjan, Janusz Jurand Petkowski, Zhuchang Zhan, Renyu Hu and William Bains, 22 November 2019, Astrobiology.

-The European Southern Observatory (ESO) is the foremost intergovernmental astronomy organisation in Europe and the world’s most productive ground-based astronomical observatory by far.
+The European Southern Observatory (ESO) is the foremost intergovernmental astronomy organization in Europe and the world’s most productive ground-based astronomical observatory by far.
 It has 16 Member States: Austria, Belgium, the Czech Republic, Denmark, France, Finland, Germany, Ireland, Italy, the Netherlands, Poland, Portugal, Spain, Sweden, Switzerland and the United Kingdom, along with the host state of Chile and with Australia as a Strategic Partner.
-ESO carries out an ambitious programme focused on the design, construction and operation of powerful ground-based observing facilities enabling astronomers to make important scientific discoveries.
-ESO also plays a leading role in promoting and organising cooperation in astronomical research.
-ESO operates three unique world-class observing sites in Chile: La Silla, Paranal and Chajnantor.
+ESO carries out an ambitious program focused on the design, construction, and operation of powerful ground-based observing facilities enabling astronomers to make important scientific discoveries.
+ESO also plays a leading role in promoting and organizing cooperation in astronomical research.
+ESO operates three unique world-class observing sites in Chile: La Silla, Paranal, and Chajnantor.
 At Paranal, ESO operates the Very Large Telescope and its world-leading Very Large Telescope Interferometer as well as two survey telescopes, VISTA working in the infrared and the visible-light VLT Survey Telescope.
 Also at Paranal ESO will host and operate the Cherenkov Telescope Array South, the world’s largest and most sensitive gamma-ray observatory.
 ESO is also a major partner in two facilities on Chajnantor, APEX and ALMA, the largest astronomical project in existence.
 And on Cerro Armazones, close to Paranal, ESO is building the 39-meter Extremely Large Telescope, the ELT, which will become “the world’s biggest eye on the sky.”

 The Atacama Large Millimeter/submillimeter Array (ALMA), an international astronomy facility, is a partnership of ESO, the U.S. National Science Foundation (NSF), and the National Institutes of Natural Sciences (NINS) of Japan in cooperation with the Republic of Chile.
-ALMA is funded by ESO on behalf of its Member States, by NSF in cooperation with the National Research Council of Canada (NRC) and the Ministry of Science and Technology (MOST) and by NINS in cooperation with the Academia Sinica (AS) in Taiwan and the Korea Astronomy and Space Science Institute (KASI).
+ALMA is funded by ESO on behalf of its Member States, by NSF in cooperation with the National Research Council of Canada (NRC) and the Ministry of Science and Technology (MOST), and by NINS in cooperation with the Academia Sinica (AS) in Taiwan and the Korea Astronomy and Space Science Institute (KASI).
 ALMA construction and operations are led by ESO on behalf of its Member States; by the National Radio Astronomy Observatory (NRAO), managed by Associated Universities, Inc. (AUI), on behalf of North America; and by the National Astronomical Observatory of Japan (NAOJ) on behalf of East Asia.
-The Joint ALMA Observatory (JAO) provides the unified leadership and management of the construction, commissioning and operation of ALMA.
+The Joint ALMA Observatory (JAO) provides the unified leadership and management of the construction, commissioning, and operation of ALMA.

-With a diameter of 15m (50 feet) the James Clerk Maxwell Telescope (JCMT) is the largest single dish astronomical telescope in the world designed specifically to operate in the submillimeter wavelength region of the electromagnetic spectrum.
+With a diameter of 15m (50 feet) the James Clerk Maxwell Telescope (JCMT) is the largest single-dish astronomical telescope in the world designed specifically to operate in the submillimeter wavelength region of the electromagnetic spectrum.
 The JCMT is used to study our Solar System, interstellar and circumstellar dust and gas, evolved stars, and distant galaxies.
 It is situated in the science reserve of Maunakea, Hawaii, at an altitude of 4092m (13 425 feet).
 The JCMT is operated by the East Asian Observatory on behalf of NAOJ; ASIAA; KASI; CAMS as well as the National Key R&D Program of China.
 Additional funding support is provided by the STFC and participating universities in the UK and Canada.